Gari-Dev-DAO/GARI_XNFT_V1/README.md

 # GariZone

-##Home Screen
+## Home Screen
-Here video Nfts from [](https://nft.chingari.io/) are shown.
+Here video Nfts from [nft.chingari.io](https://nft.chingari.io/) are shown.
 User can watch those videos for fun.
 Filter based on the language and category is provided to ensure users to watch videos/nfts based on their interest.

 ![Screenshot (67)](https://user-images.githubusercontent.com/118275688/225210342-e5c91998-56a1-4334-ae5a-b540b4e59da4.png)

 ![Screenshot (68)](https://user-images.githubusercontent.com/118275688/225210405-3d9bc52c-6b97-4193-a135-c6a79cbff32f.png)

-##NFT Screen
+## NFT Screen
 All the onchain data of a particular vNft is shown there.
 User can verify that data on arweave and solana explorer.

 ![Screenshot (69)](https://user-images.githubusercontent.com/118275688/225210787-d3ff3ed9-666e-4f10-9120-c24afc3da940.png)